octopress/codefence/README.md

 ```
 Here's a themed sample:

+Note: This plugin does not come with stylesheets.
+Check out [octopress solarized](https://github.com/octopress/solarized) for styling code
+snippets.

 <img src="http://cl.ly/TFCm/content.svg" alt='sample screenshot of the code snippet above renderd with the light theme' width="816px">

 Here's a look at the dark theme: